jamesplease/redux-resource/docs/basics/state-structure.md

 The answer is to use a label.
-We will get to the specifics of how you use labels to resolve situations like these shortly, but for now, let's look at what the store might look like in this situation:
+We will get to the specifics of how you use labels to resolve situations like these shortly, but for now, let's look at what the store might look like in this example:

 ```js
 {